Early ACCESS is a partnership between families with young children (birth to age 3) and providers from:

 Infants and toddlers under the age of 3 are eligible to receive Early ACCESS early intervention services when they meet any one of the three following criteria:

 1. The child has a diagnosed and documented physical or mental condition that has a high probability of resulting in developmental delays.

 2. The child has a 25% or more delay in one or more of the following developmental areas:

 - cognitive development

 - adaptive development

-3. Informed clinical opinion may establish a child's eligibility.
+3. An informed clinical opinion may establish a child’s eligibility.

 How to Make a Referral

 If you think your child, age birth to 3 years, may need assistance, you can make a referral in one of two ways:

 Please note that if your child resides in the Des Moines Public School district, he/she would receive services from the district rather than from Heartland AEA.
 If your child resides in the Des Moines district, contact: